syvita/sypool/README.md

 ### The Pool³ token

 When you commit your sats, we'll send an equal amount of Pool³ tokens to your stacks address.
-If you contribute 500,000 sats, you get 500,000 Pool³ (P3) tokens to your stacks address.
+If you contribute 500,000 sats, you get 500,000 Sypool (SYPOOL) tokens to your stacks address.

 What can you do with these tokens?
 You can vote on decisions that we as a community might make in the future, and more importantly, you can redeem your STX rewards.